piit79/Frood/README.md

 * Only 3.2 mm thick thanks to a mid-mounted USB-C socket
 * 500 mA linear regulator and resettable fuse
 * Combined Pro Micro / Elite-C / nice!nano / SparkFun Pro Micro RP2040 compatible pinout
 * 5 more I/O pins (GPIO12-GPIO16) added along the bottom edge
+* 2 more I/O pins (GPIO10, GPIO11) can be converted from left-hand side GND pins by cutting a jumper
-* 23 total available digital pins for a maximum of 11x12 = 132 switches
+* 23-25 total available digital pins for a maximum of 11x12 = 132 (or even 12x13 = 156) switches
 * 4 pins configurable as analogue inputs
 * USB D+/D- broken out for use with an external USB socket/daughterboard
 * USB power sensing on GPIO19 for split keyboard side detection